Photonic time crystals: Theory and applications: Introduction

 \item Current advancements in material science reveal great potential for fabricating the first PTCs that operate within the optical domain~\cite{saha2023photonic}.
 The realization of such PTCs necessitates temporal permittivity modulations at exceptionally high frequencies, typically twice that of the light probing the response, and with sufficiently large amplitudes~\cite{zurita2009reflection,lustig2018topological,hayran2022ℏomega}.
 Experimental findings suggest that transparent conductive oxides, specifically indium tin oxide (ITO) and aluminum-doped zinc oxide (AZO), could meet both criteria when operated in the epsilon-near-zero domain~\cite{alam2016large,bohn_spatiotemporal_2021,zhou2020broadband,caspani2016enhanced,lustig2023time, tirole2024second}. \end{itemize}

 However, to reach the successful synthesis of PTCs from these materials, two primary challenges remain to be addressed: (i) the high pumping power requirements that could induce thermal degradation of the modulated material~\cite{hayran2022ℏomega} and (ii) the inadvertent excitation of a ``dynamic-grating" nonlinear effect, potentially hindering the observation of the PTC state~\cite{khurgin2021fast}.
-Notwithstanding these obstacles, ongoing research endeavors in this domain persist, and alternative promising methodologies for constructing optical PTCs continue to emerge~\cite{wang2023unleashing,narimanov_ultrafast_2023}.
+Notwithstanding these obstacles, ongoing research endeavors in this domain persist, and alternative promising methodologies for constructing optical PTCs continue to emerge~\cite{wang2023unleashing,narimanov_ultrafast_2023,dong2024non,zhang2024longitudinal}.

 In this tutorial, we present the governing physics and potential applications of PTCs in an educational manner, accessible to readers without a solid background in this field.
 We start with the description of the eigenmodes in PTCs and the properties of the momentum bandgaps (Chapter~\ref{secEigen}).
 This is followed by considerations of practical aspects of realistic PTCs, such as effects of frequency dispersion, topology, finite spatial and temporal extent of the crystal, etc. (Chapter~\ref{secAspects}).
-Next, Chapter~\ref{secRelations} investigates the relations between PTCs and somewhat related concepts, including parametric amplification in distributed systems, nonlinear optics, and quantum time crystals.
+Next, Chapter~\ref{secRelations} investigates the relations between PTCs and other related concepts, including parametric amplification in distributed systems, nonlinear optics, and quantum time crystals.
 Material candidates for implementation of PTCs are reviewed in Chapter~\ref{secMaterials}.
 Chapter~\ref{secApplications} describes the implications and potential applications of PTCs.
 Finally, in Chapter~\ref{secSpacetime}, we explore the additional opportunities in PTCs provided by introducing spatial modulation.
 We will finish this tutorial with an outlook and concluding remarks in the two last chapters.
+For the convenience of the reader, we attached as Supplementary Material two numerical codes for calculating the band structures of photonic time crystals using the plane wave expansion method (Code~1~\cite{code1}) and the transfer matrix method (Code~2~\cite{code2}).